How Rodgers And Hammerstein Revolutionized Broadway

 And, in fact, Julie is strong and resilient.
 She's the strongest character in the play.
 And Billy, the one who hits her, is, in fact, the weak person who can't cope with life and checks out and commits suicide, whereas Julie soldiers on and makes a life for her daughter that we sense, by the end of the play, will be okay.

-GROSS: If you're just joining us, my guest is Todd Purdum.
-He's a political reporter.
-But his new book is about Rodgers and Hammerstein.
-It's called "Something Wonderful."
-We're going to take a short break, and then we'll be right back.
-This is FRESH AIR.

-(SOUNDBITE OF SALVATORE DELL'ISOLA ORCHESTRA PERFORMANCE OF RICHARD RODGERS' "SOUTH PACIFIC OVERTURE")

-GROSS: This is FRESH AIR.
-And if you're just joining us, my guest is Todd Purdum, who you might be familiar with as a political reporter.
-He's a contributing editor to Vanity Fair, a senior writer for Politico, former New York Times reporter.
-But he also writes about culture.
-And his new book is about the collaboration between Rodgers and Hammerstein.
-It's called "Something Wonderful."
-We've been talking about Rodgers and Hammerstein's hit shows.
+GROSS: We've been talking about Rodgers and Hammerstein's hit shows.
 They did have a few flops, including "Allegro" and a show called "Pipe Dream" that was based on John Steinbeck's "Cannery Row."
 So this show - it's funny.
 Like, you write in your book that they turned down two opportunities for other shows...

 PURDUM: (Laughter).